Sideboard

 Lands

 This deck is dominantly White, but I put heavy demands on my manabase by alternating on curve between multicolored spells and double-pipped spells.
 So, I compensated by adding the white pairings of dual lands from several cycles, while I excluded most Rakdos options.
 (I'll always have access to white, while still checking off the one or two pips I need of my off-colors.)
-I also spent the majority of my allocated slots for tapped lands on Dominaria’s and Kaldheim’s tap-duals with land subtypes.
+I also spent the majority of my personal "tapped-land card slot budget" on Dominaria’s and Kaldheim’s tap-duals with land subtypes.
 Thus with several tap lands already in and my pip demands pushing out colorless lands, I ended up reducing my utility lands to only what I thought was the most impactful for the deck.
 But by trying to keep a spread of basics and those tap-duals with subtypes, I could add check lands, Castle Locthwain, and some Modern Horizons 3 lands (e.g. Monumental Henge), while still counting on them to enter untapped just like my Battlebond lands and pain lands.
-Past that, the addition of the fetch lands was only because I added in Sevinne's Reclamation, but it works nicely with my many non-basic lands that still have subtypes.
+Past that, the addition of the fetch lands was mostly because I added in Sevinne's Reclamation, but it works nicely with my many non-basic lands that have subtypes.

 Beyond getting one mana of each color, notable benchmarks for pips and what you can cast off them include: